 Key Takeaways

-Ben Roberts-Smith, Australia's most decorated living soldier, was arrested at Sydney Domestic Airport on Tuesday and charged with five counts of war crime-murder related to incidents between 2009 and 2012 in Afghanistan.
+Ben Roberts-Smith, Australia's most decorated living soldier, was arrested at Sydney Domestic Airport on April 7, 2023, and charged with five counts of war crime-murder related to incidents between 2009 and 2012 in Afghanistan.
 The charges allege he or his subordinates killed unarmed Afghan nationals under ADF control.

 - Maximum penalty for each charge is life imprisonment

 The arrest follows a lengthy investigation by the Office of Special Investigator (OSI) and the Australian Federal Police (AFP), which began in 2021.
-The charges allege that Roberts-Smith, or subordinate members acting on his orders, shot the victims who were not taking part in hostilities at the time of their alleged murder.
+The charges allege that Roberts-Smith, or subordinate members acting on his orders, shot victims who were not taking part in hostilities at the time of their alleged murder.

 The maximum penalty for each charge is life imprisonment.
 AFP Commissioner Krissy Barrett confirmed during a press conference outside the AFP Sydney Headquarters that Roberts-Smith had been denied bail and would appear in court for a bail hearing on Wednesday.
 The investigation faced significant challenges due to the difficulty of gathering evidence from Afghanistan, including access to crime scenes and post-mortem reports.